henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseHumanTestdata.md

 $SCRIPT\_PATH/maker\_merge\_outputs.pl

-This will create two files:
+This will create:

  annotations.gff
  annotations.proteins.fa
+ annotationByType/

+### annotations.gff file
-If you use 'less' to read the annotation file ([GFF3 format](http://www.sequenceontology.org/gff3.shtml)), you will see a range of different features:
+If you use 'less' to read the annotation file *annotations.gff* ([GFF3 format](http://www.sequenceontology.org/gff3.shtml)), you will see a range of different features:

 \##gff-version 3
 NT\_010783.15 . contig 1 201444 . . .
 ID=NT\_010783.15;Name=NT\_010783.15